-The Trustees' investment strategy is consistent with the requirement to meet the Statutory Funding Objective, as set out in the Scheme's most recent Statement of Funding Principles.
+The Trustees' investment strategy is consistent with the requirement to meet the Statutory Funding Objective, as set out in the Fund's most recent Statement of Funding Principles.
 However, the Trustees have also considered the possibility of securing the liabilities with an insurance company when determining the investment strategy.
-The Trustees will monitor the scope to buyout the liabilities and believe that this may become an appropriate course of action to meet their objectives.
+The Trustees will monitor the scope to buyout the liabilities over the medium-term and believe that this may become an appropriate course of action to meet their objectives.